cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 You can make both the `and` operator and the equality operator explicit.

+### Explicit operators

+All operators,
+apart from 'Equality' and 'And', must always be stated explicitly.

 ### Combination Operators

 Combination operators are used to combine selectors.